ohhi-vn/easyworker/README.md

 Currently, child has three type of restart strategy:

 * ALWAYS_RESTART, supervisor always restart child if it panic/done.
-* NORMAL_RESTART, supervisor will restart if child was panic.
+* ERROR_RESTART, supervisor will restart if child was panic.
 * NO_RESTART, supervisor will don't restart for any reason.

 Child will be started after add to supervisor.

+In restart case, child will re-use last parameters of task.

 supervisor example: